rgyani/hadoop-hbase-notes/README.md

 5. Because of random partitioning, partial rowkeys cannot be used with Cassandra.
 RowKeys must be known exactly

 More here: http://bigdatanoob.blogspot.in/2012/11/hbase-vs-cassandra.html

+# CAP Throrem
+**CAP Theorem** (by Professor Eric Brewer), is comprised of three components as they relate to distributed data stores:
+- **Consistency**: All reads receive the most recent write or an error.
+- **Availability**: All reads contain data, but it might not be the most recent.
+- **Partition tolerance**: The system continues to operate despite network failures (ie; dropped partitions, slow network connections, or unavailable network connections between nodes.)

+### CAP Theorem for Databases and Partition Tolerance
+In normal operations, your data store provides all three functions.
+But the CAP theorem maintains that when a distributed database experiences a network failure, you can provide either consistency or availability.

+It’s a tradeoff.
+All other times, all three can be provided.
+But, **in the event of a network failure, a choice must be made.**

+In the theorem, **partition tolerance is a must**.
+The assumption is that the system operates on a distributed data store so the system, by nature, operates with network partitions.
+Network failures will happen, so to offer any kind of reliable service, partition tolerance is necessary—the P of CAP.

+That leaves a decision between the other two, C and A. **When a network failure happens, one can choose to guarantee consistency or availability**

+### The CAP Theorem vs. ACID (Atomicity, Consistency, Isolation, and Durability)
+Consistency in CAP is different than that of ACID.
+Consistency in CAP means having the most up-to-date information.
+In ACID, consistency means any new transaction to the database won’t corrupt the database.